List of Intercity-Express lines in Germany: 85–91

 Lines 85, 88, 89, 90 and 91 are international lines that end in Switzerland, Austria and Hungary:

 85

 Line 85 has connected Frankfurt with Milan once a day through the Gotthard Base Tunnel since December 2017.
 It runs as EuroCity 151 from Basel to Milan.
+Since 2024, SBB RABe 501 ("Giruno") trainsets (previously ETR 610) of Swiss Federal Railways are used.

-The line runs in Germany as ECE 85 and therefore it is not an ICE line, strictly speaking.
+The line runs in Germany as EuroCity-Express (ECE) 85 and therefore it is not an ICE line, strictly speaking.

 In the opposite direction, the train runs between Milan and Olten via the Lötschberg axis (through the Lötschberg Base Tunnel).
 The journey time is 7:36 hours, which is only two minutes longer than the return journey.
 The train runs as EuroCity 52 as far as Basel.

 88

 Line 88 is a EuroCity-Express service, that was introduced in December 2020.
 Since then, six pairs of trains have run between Munich and Zurich every two hours, replacing EuroCity line 88.
 It is operated with Alstom ETR 610 (Astoro) sets of the Swiss Federal Railways.
+It runs as EuroCity (EC) in Austria and Switzerland.